 Of course, nature is complex and there are complicated interactions between weather patterns and the blooming of flowers.
-In general, though, a seasoned beekeeper will be able to tell, with reasonable accuracy, when the honey flow might occur.
+In general, though, a seasoned beekeeper will be able to tell, with reasonable accuracy, when the honey flow might occur in their location.

 How to Spot the Honey Flow

-Since the honey flow can be triggered by the blooming of flowers within miles of the hive, it's not as simple as checking local flowers to determine whether the honey flow has arrived.
-The only precise way to be aware is to check the behavior of your bees.
+Since the honey flow can be triggered by the blooming of flowers within miles of the hive, it is not as simple as checking local flowers to determine whether the honey flow has arrived.
+The only precise way to be aware of the honey flow is to check the behavior of your bees.

 The resultant image is one that is heartwarming to the beekeeper – hundreds of bees flowing in and out of the hive.
 It truly is a sight to behold.

 Associated with all this activity will be a rapid increase in the amount of honey stored.
-While the prudent beekeeper won't be disturbing bees too much by overdoing the number of inspections, it is important to be aware of the potential for swarming.
+While the prudent beekeeper will avoid disturbing bees too much, it is important to be aware of the potential for swarming.

-During the honey flow, it's possible for a single give to gain 5 lbs. or more of honey - in a single day!
+During the honey flow, it’s possible for a single hive to gain 5 lbs. or more of honey – in a single day!

 In short, if bees can make honey through access to nectar and accommodating weather – they will take it!